cppfw/prorab/wiki/TutorialBasicConcepts.md

 As said before, **prorab** allows 'cascading' of makefiles.
 Say, you have two subdirectories in your project: `app` and `test`.
 And both those directories contain some subproject which can be built independently.
 So, in both those directories there are project makefiles.

-Now, if we want to have a makefile in project root directory which builds both those subprojects, we can use `prorab-build-subdirs` definition and root makefile would look like this:
+Now, if we want to have a makefile in project root directory which builds both of those subprojects, we can use `prorab-build-subdirs` macro and then the root makefile would look like this:

 ```
 include prorab.mk